Disability in Australia: Income

 Since Ronald Henderson's 1975 report into poverty, people with disability have been known to experience poverty in Australia at higher rates than non-disabled people.
 Disability can affect a person's capacity to participate in the labour force and their ability to earn income.
 The following 2015 SDAC results relate to people of working age (15 to 64 years) who were living in households.
 In 2015, around two in five (41.9%) people of working age with disability reported that their main source of cash income was a government pension or allowance, followed by wages or salary (36.5%).
 Those with a profound limitation were more than twice as likely to report a government pension or allowance as their main source of income (82.8%) than those with a mild limitation (37.2%).

 People with disability were more likely to have lower levels of income than those without disability.
 In 2015, approximately half (49.4%) of people with disability lived in households in the lowest two quintiles for equivalised gross household income, compared with 24.3% of those without disability (excluding those for whom their income was not known).
 People with disability were also less likely to live in households with incomes in the highest quintile (13.4%) compared to those without disability (26.5%).

 Given the smaller proportion of people earning a wage or salary and their greater reliance on government pensions and allowances, it follows that income levels for those with disability would be lower than those without disability.
 In 2015, the median gross income for a person with disability aged 15 to 64 years was $465 per week, less than half the $950 per week income of a person without disability.

 Sport

 Australian participation in disability sports is lower than in able bodied sports.
 Public funding for disability sport focuses on the Paralympics and the Australian Paralympic Committee who have a 'Talent Search' program to provide support for potential candidates seeking to enter elite disability sports.
 Australia's participation at the Paralympics has included sending delegations to the Summer Paralympics since the first games in 1960, and to the Winter Paralympics since 1980.

 Advocacy

 People with Disability Australia is the national peak disability rights and advocacy organisation.

+Since the 1970s people with disability have been involved a number of campaigns regarding deinstutionalisation, funding for independent living and housing, carer support, wage justice, bodily autonomy, and access to transport, buildings and entertainment.
+Some have been successful in securing improvements and rights while others have attempted to halt cuts and defunding.

 Some of the social issues involving disability are: